-SpACE, the Space for Architecture, Carbon and Environment, is a pop-up public exhibition and events venue in Edinburgh that addresses the biggest issue of our time - the climate emergency - and how the built environment affects it.
+SpACE is the Space for Architecture, Carbon and Environment.
+Launched in 2021, it started with a pop-up public exhibition and events venue in Edinburgh that addressed the biggest issue of our time - the climate emergency - and how the built environment affects it.
 SpACE is for everyone involved with buildings and places, from the general public to professionals, planners, developers, contractors, heritage groups, students and many others.
+The pop-up SpACE is now closed but further events are anticipated in 2022.

-The opening of SpACE on 1st November 2021 coincides with COP26 in Glasgow, which is already receiving world-wide attention.
-SpACE will carry on for three weeks after COP26 is over until 4th December and, hopefully, re-open elsewhere in 2022.
-This pop-up exhibition and events venue is a testbed for the future.
+The opening of SpACE in Edinburgh was on 1st November 2021 to coincide with the huge interest being generated by COP26 in Glasgow.
+SpACE carried on for three weeks after COP26 was over until 4th December.
+The pop-up exhibition and events venue was a testbed for the future and studies are underway to see where and when it can reappear in future.

 SpACE is a Scottish Registered Charity run by volunteers and funded by a broad group of public and private sector organisations and individuals.
 A full list of credits is shown below.

-SpACE is open to the public 11am – 6pm every day, from 1st November to 4th December 2021.
+SpACE was open to the public 11am – 6pm every day, from 1st November to 4th December 2021.

-The exhibition is in two major parts.
+The exhibition is still available on this website and is in two major parts.
 The first section describes the changing climate and the need to greatly reduce our carbon-dioxide emissions from buildings, construction and some aspects of our lifestyles.
 The second part looks in detail at case-studies of typical Edinburgh buildings, so that visitors can see how their homes, offices and public buildings can be improved to provide a cleaner, healthier, low carbon future.
 The emphasis is on existing buildings, as these represent the vast majority of carbon emissions, but the case studies also examine new buildings that cater for Edinburgh’s expansion.

-Throughout the five weeks SpACE is open, a range of public and private events will add to the content of the exhibition through workshops, debates, seminars and networking.
-Community organisations, designers, contractors, planners, advisory bodies, heritage groups and schools will be among those who use SpACE to increase their understanding of the built environment and the importance of thorough analysis, good design and construction.
-All events are free to attend and those that are open to the public can be booked through Eventbrite.
-The venue can accommodate around 60 people seated and some events will also be linked to Zoom.
+Throughout the five weeks SpACE is open, a range of public and private events added to the content of the exhibition through workshops, debates, seminars and networking.
+Community organisations, designers, contractors, planners, advisory bodies, heritage groups and schools were among those who used SpACE to increase their understanding of the built environment and the importance of thorough analysis, good design and construction.
+All events were free to attend and all but two were open to the public, bookable through Eventbrite.
+The venue accommodated up to 80 people seated and some events were also linked to Zoom.

-Edinburgh Chamber of Commerce is running a parallel series of events on behalf of City of Edinburgh Council during COP26.
+Edinburgh Chamber of Commerce has also been running a parallel series of events on behalf of City of Edinburgh Council during COP26.
 Its website is www.netzeroedinburgh.org

 Ann-Marie Fallon (Architype)